The Eckert Byrne LLC Willow Plan

 Ideal Willow Plan clients:

-- Have varied assets that total less than the Federal exemption amount, but more than the Massachusetts exemption amount
+- Have varied assets and may have an estate that exceeds the Federal exemption amount

 - Desire to protect their heirs’ inheritance from creditors and/or divorce by creating ongoing trusts